natasjja/intro-to-coding/exercise1.md

     * Note that we need to use a relative path to the image because these files aren't hosted online anywhere yet https://www.w3schools.com/html/html_filepaths.asp

+5. An extra to try

+    * Find the `<title>` tag.
+    * Add a title and refresh your page - where does it appear?

 > HINT: As you add tags into your code, make sure you keep refreshing the page in Chrome to see your changes come through.

 ### Code reference